VinuraD/Viptela-Diagram/README.md

 ## Usage

-1. To run, get a terminal/CMD and go to the directory where the project folder lies
+* To run, get a terminal/CMD and go to the directory where the project folder lies

  ```
  cd .../Viptela-Diagram/
  ```

-1. With virtualenv activated (if one is used only)
+* Activate virtualenv (if one is used only)

 ```python
 source venv/bin/activate